 In GSML Lite, it’s a string..
 Confirm it’s a text description of the positional accuracy and not just a number.

 Ok, it’s a quantity in a string representation.
+[Ollie - examples given in the scope notes could be better.
+For example, from the new ERML-Lite UML: “ Text description of the accuracy of the feature location. (eg, accurate, approximate, diagrammatic, indefinite, unknown, 5 metres, 1 kilometre)”]

 8.3.9.9 observedValue